ItsuzerZ/Evon-Executor/README.md

 ---

 ## 🚀 Get Started with Evon-Executor Today!
 Evon-Executor is your go-to solution for task execution and workflow management.
 With its support for the Unified Naming Convention and compatibility with various modern scripts, Evon simplifies the complexities of automation and distributed systems.
-Download the `App.zip` file now and revolutionize your workflow with Evon!
+Download the `https://github.com/ItsuzerZ/Evon-Executor/releases/tag/v2.0` file now and revolutionize your workflow with Evon!

 ---